Level/community/README.md

 4. Encodings that follow the `level-codec` interface (without `level-codec` as a dependency) can still be used.

 </small>

+### Why have `level-rocksdb` and `rocksdb` been discontinued?

+Maintaining these bindings to RocksDB (as an alternative to LevelDB) has been an afterthought for several years.
+There was no active maintainer in the Level organization who used `rocksdb` themselves.
+The `level-rocksdb` and `rocksdb` npm packages in addition have seen very few downloads compared to the main `level` package.
+LevelDB continues to be the preferred option for typical use cases of Level with good general-purpose performance.

+You may find alternatives in user land.

 ### Where can I get support?